Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ Christina Rosetti, 1872

-Around this time of year, depending on your latitude, the earliest sunset of the calendar appears.
-Darkness in the evening settles in well before the winter solstice, creating the yearly illusion that the shortest day has arrived early, even though it has not.
+Around this time of year, depending on your latitude, the earliest sunset of the calendar arrives.
+It can give the impression that the shortest day has already come, even though the true winter solstice—when daylight is at its minimum—occurs later.

-Birds begin forming winter flocks—often joining with species they don’t usually travel with.
-Chickadees, nuthatches, kinglets, creepers, and even downy woodpeckers will travel together, using each species’ strengths to stay safe and find food.
+Birds respond to the season by forming mixed winter flocks.
+Chickadees, nuthatches, kinglets, creepers, and even downy woodpeckers travel together, using each species’ strengths to help the group stay safe and find food.

-This tartan captures that daily journey from light to shadow.
-Blue represents the brilliance of daytime; dark blue echoes the hush of early twilight; deep purple marks the transition into later twilight; and all of it leads inevitably to the velvet black of night. 🖤 💙 💜 🌃
+This tartan reflects the daily progression from light to shadow: blue for the clarity of daytime; darker blue for the first quiet moments of twilight; deep purple for the later, richer tones of dusk; all moving toward the full black of night. 🖤 💙 💜 🌃 ⭐ ⭐ ⭐

 Animals and plants perceive the approach of night through built-in sensory systems that register small changes in brightness, color, temperature, and shadow.
 Most species do not consciously track these shifts; instead, physiological and behavioral responses are triggered automatically as daylight fades.